No. 3 Villanova edges Seton Hall in return from 27-day break - WTMJ

 BIG PICTURE

-Villanova: Reserve F Eric Dixon appeared to injure his left leg and played only two minutes. … G Bryan Antoine (shoulder) did not play after Wright said the sophomore was closer to making his season debut.
+Villanova: Reserve F Eric Dixon had hurt his Achilles tendon and played only two minutes. … G Bryan Antoine (shoulder) did not play after Wright said the sophomore was closer to making his season debut.

 UP NEXT